 An Ecology Group was formed soon after the launch of FEW and was led by Monica Rorison until 2014.
-Marilyn Small, Sue Jackson and Irene May now organise the surveys and collate the results.
+Marilyn Small and Sue Jackson now organise the surveys and collate the results.

 The first surveys dealt with the problems of the moment, such as the fungal attack on sweet chestnut trees during the second part of the 1990’s.